awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 ## Upgrade planning for Aurora MySQL version 3<a name="AuroraMySQL.mysql80-planning"></a>

  To help you decide the right time and approach to upgrade, you can learn the differences between Aurora MySQL version 3 and your current Aurora and MySQL environment:
-+  If you are converting from RDS for MySQL 8\.0 or community MySQL 8\.0, see [Comparison of Aurora MySQL version 3 and MySQL 8\.0 Community Edition](Aurora.AuroraMySQL.Compare-80-v3.md)\.
++  If you are converting from RDS for MySQL 8\.0 or MySQL 8\.0 Community Edition, see [Comparison of Aurora MySQL version 3 and MySQL 8\.0 Community Edition](Aurora.AuroraMySQL.Compare-80-v3.md)\.
 +  If you are upgrading from Aurora MySQL version 2, RDS for MySQL 5\.7, or community MySQL 5\.7, see [Comparison of Aurora MySQL version 2 and Aurora MySQL version 3](Aurora.AuroraMySQL.Compare-v2-v3.md)\.
 +  Create new MySQL 8\.0\-compatible versions of any custom parameter groups\.
 Apply any necessary custom parameter values to the new parameter groups\.
 Consult [Parameter changes for Aurora MySQL version 3](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.mysql80-parameter-changes) to learn about parameter changes\.
 **Note**
 For most parameter settings, you can choose the custom parameter group either when you create the cluster or associate the parameter group with the cluster later\.
 However, if you use a nondefault setting for the `lower_case_table_names` parameter, you must set up the custom parameter group with this setting in advance\.
 Then specify the parameter group when you perform the snapshot restore to create the cluster\.
 Any change to the `lower_case_table_names` parameter has no effect after the cluster is created\.
+We recommend that you use the same setting for `lower_case_table_names` when you upgrade from Aurora MySQL version 2 to version 3\.
++ Review your Aurora MySQL version 2 database schema and object definitions for the usage of new reserved keywords introduced in MySQL 8\.0 Community Edition, before you upgrade\.
+For more information, see [MySQL 8\.0 New Keywords and Reserved Words](https://dev.mysql.com/doc/mysqld-version-reference/en/keywords-8-0.html#keywords-new-in-8-0) in the MySQL documentation\.

  You can also find more MySQL\-specific upgrade considerations and tips in [Changes in MySQL 8\.0](https://dev.mysql.com/doc/refman/8.0/en/upgrading-from-previous-series.html) in the *MySQL Reference Manual*\.
 For example, you can use the command `mysqlcheck --check-upgrade` to analyze your existing Aurora MySQL databases and identify potential upgrade issues\.